1: The Viking Ship Museum in Roskilde

 Over the last two years we have developed a certain interest in Gin & Tonic and wherever we go we research the G&T bars.
 On our last day in Copenhagen we made it to „The Bird and the Church Key,“ a relaxed cellar venue, where Isa had a fantastic Northern Gin & Tonic, with Finnish Kuro Gin, rosemary and fresh cranberries.
 Definitely a highlight to our visit in Copenhagen.

 Copenhagen is a city at the water and beckons to be explored by boat.
 There are several ferries (including one public ferry officially classified as a “bus”) and bigger and smaller excursion boats.
 And then, there is also the possibility to go kayaking in the middle of the city!
 We did a two-hour sightseeing tour with „Kayak Republic“.
-While the weather was not perfect on our booked day we enjoyed it so much that it became Nr 2 of this list.
+While the weather was not perfect on our booked day we enjoyed it so much that it became Nr 2 of the “Highlights in Copenhagen” list.

 # 4: Papirøen Streetfood market